New Jersey’s WorkAbility Healthcare Program

 If you are a disabled worker, know that you have options for affordable healthcare even if your income makes you otherwise ineligible for Medicaid.
 New Jersey’s WorkAbility program will help you access the essential medical services you need.

 Aside from educating the people of the Garden State on various Medicaid programs, The Chamberlain Law Firm also helps with planning for long-term care and other estate planning needs.
-Give us a call today at (201) 273-9763 to schedule a free consultation.
+Give us a call today at (201) 273-9763 to schedule a consultation.
 And, for more Medicaid advice, be sure to check out our Insight Articles.

 This article is for informational purposes only.
 It is not intended as legal advice.
 In the event you would like to speak with a lawyer about the specifics of your case, contact The Chamberlain Law Firm at (201) 273-9763 to schedule a consultation.